Benoît Assou-Ekotto: Personal life

 Assou-Ekotto now lives in his hometown, Arras.
+He has two children.

 Frankness

 Assou-Ekotto is known for his forthright social commentary.
 In 2010, he sparked controversy with his criticism of the inconsistency between the public and private opinions of Premier League footballers, claiming that he was "always honest", though he added that he did not believe that the truth was always "good to say".
 In 2011, he drew further attention when he commented that football was "just a job", explaining that his primary motivation for playing the game professionally was the wage collected rather than intrinsic pleasure:

 I have never bought into the hypocrisy of football but perhaps I'm more strident in my views now.
 I'm lucky and appreciate what I have, but football is just a job, a means to an end... there are more important things in life than kicking a ball around...
 Yes, I play for the money but then doesn't everybody who gets up in the morning and goes to work?
 They do it to provide for their family.
 It infuriates me when footballers go on about playing for the shirt.
 I think they should be held accountable for it when they kiss the badge and six months later clear off for a better pay day.

-He maintained a similar philosophy during the 2011 Luka Modrić transfer saga, asserting that a football player could be expected to transfer to a new club if his parent club failed to match other teams' higher wage offers.
+Assou-Ekotto maintained a similar philosophy when his Tottenham teammate Luka Modrić had an unsuccessful and controversial public transfer saga attempting to secure a move from Tottenham to city rivals Chelsea, asserting that a football player could be expected to transfer to a new club if his parent club failed to match other teams' higher wage offers.